TrickyGo/Dive-into-DL-TensorFlow2.0/README.md

 dive into deep learning tensorflow 2.0 implementation

 Dive into Deep Learning is a fantastic book and the code in there is based on MXnet.
-In there repo we're trying to rewrite all the code in the book on tensorflow 2.0.
+In this repo we're trying to rewrite all the code in the book on tensorflow 2.0.

 learn tf2.0 with Tricky